Call for an Initial Consultation (908) 561-5577

 Cognitive testing for sports injuries

-Doctors now use a variety of neurocognitive tests, according to the Nebraska Sports Concussion Network, to help determine if a child athlete has suffered a concussion.
+According to the Nebraska Sports Concussion Network, doctors now use a variety of neurocognitive tests to help determine if a child athlete has suffered a concussion.
 These tests are conducted in addition to imaging tests like CT scans, MRIs, and PET scans.
 The imaging tests help to show structural brain abnormalities and are often done at the local emergency room.
 The imaging tests can show internal bleeding, lesions, and fractures.
 Still, these tests do not show the full picture.

 Neurocognitive testing can show the ability or inability of the student athlete to reason, think, react, and focus.
 Parents and doctors should consider the following neurocognitive tests: